wp-cli/wp-cli-dev/README.md

 	[<milestone>...]
 		Name of one or more milestones to fetch the release notes for.
-If none are passed, the currently open one is assumed.
+If none are passed, the current open one is assumed.

 	[--source=<source>]
 		Choose source from where to copy content.